-Most forms of yoga in the West can be classified as Hatha yoga.
-Hatha simply refers to the practice of physical yoga postures, meaning your Ashtanga, vinyasa, Iyengar and Power yoga classes are all Hatha yoga.
+Most forms of yoga in the West can be classified as Hatha Yoga.
+Hatha simply refers to the practice of physical yoga postures, meaning your Ashtanga, vinyasa, Iyengar and Power Yoga classes are all Hatha Yoga.
 The word “hatha” can be translated two ways: as “willful” or “forceful” or the yoga of activity, and as “sun” (ha) and “moon” (tha), the yoga of balance.
-Hatha practices are designed to prepare body and mind for meditation.

 Vinyasa yoga means breath-synchronized flowing movement.
 You basically flow through positions incorporating the movements along with your breath.
 The idea is to warm your body up through a series of Sun Salutations and then hold the postures that follow for the duration of the class for 5 deep breaths and then transition directly into the following posture.
 This helps build focus, concentration, physical endurance and stamina.